Posted by Conor ● 21 April 2018

 The second solution begins with data capture.
 If you want to engage with a target group of students, you first have to collect data on campus or through digital channels so to be able to communicate with them.

-The data you collect has to be of high quality too - name and email address is not enough; fields like gender, ethnicity and area of study are crucial for segmenting the database.
+The data you collect has to be of high quality too - name and email address is not enough; fields like gender, ethnicity, interests and area of study are crucial for segmenting the database.

 Once you have collected enough data and have a pipeline of students who are engaged with your brand and opportunities, you can segment the data and send targeted communications to specific students.